evmos/evmos/docs/intro/architecture.md

 ## EVM module

-Evmos enables EVM compatibility by implementing various components that together support all the EVM state transitions while ensuring the same developer experience as Ethereum:
+Hazlor enables EVM compatibility by implementing various components that together support all the EVM state transitions while ensuring the same developer experience as Ethereum:

 - Ethereum transaction format as a Cosmos SDK `Tx` and `Msg` interface
 - Ethereum's `secp256k1` curve for the Cosmos Keyring